em-baggie/OpenFresh/README.md

 -----

 ## Work in progress:
-- Incorporation of appropriatequantities of ingredients
+- Incorporation of appropriate quantities of ingredients

 -----